ffork/grouper/README.md

 Many thanks to [@Dreamer-Paul](https://github.com/Dreamer-Paul), he helped me a lot when developing this project.
 The original version was done by [@nexmoe](https://github.com/nexmoe), opensourced at [his blog](https://i.chainwon.com/946.html).

 If you have any further questions, please open a `issue`.
-Pull request will be most welcome.
+Pull requests will be most welcome.
 If you like this project, don't forget to star it!

 Authur: [@hifocus](https://github.com/hifocus)
 Blog: [Tech HXCO](https://tech.hxco.de)